zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

    :condition: optional
    :collapse: true

    .. note:: This functionality is currently in closed beta.
-Please contact our partner management team if you are
+Contact our partner management team if you are interested
-      interested in testing this functionality with us.
+             in testing this functionality with us.

    An optional routing configuration which enables you to route a successful payment, or part of the payment, to one or more connected accounts.
 Additionally, you can schedule (parts of) the payment to become available on the connected